Rated Excellent Online

 Secured Loan on a Shared Ownership Property

 Shared ownership properties are among the most difficult to secure a second charge loan against.
-Only a very small number of specialist lenders will consider them, and housing association consent is always required.
-A broker is essential in these cases.
+Only a very small number of FCA-authorised specialist lenders will consider them, and housing association consent is always required under the terms of the shared ownership lease.
+A whole-of-market broker with proven shared ownership experience is essential to identify a viable route.

 £283 Avg. monthly saving